-As with all schools in Minnesota and many throughout the nation and world, the COVID-19 Pandemic had been and continued to be a major challenge for the school in FY21.
-Students do not get the direct, in-person instruction that they depend on from the school's unique supportive and accommodating learning program.
+As with all schools in Minnesota and many throughout the nation and world, the COVID-19 Pandemic had been and continued to be a challenge for the school in FY22.
+Direct, in-person instruction is what most AHA! students depend on from the school's unique supportive and accommodating learning program.
 Distance learning through the majority of the 2020-2021 school year and the constellation of issues that arise from this type of isolation (effects on mental health, socialization, learning, etc.) was a major factor affecting student academic success and school culture.
+In-person learning in FY22 was interrupted 3 times in separate quarantine events spurred by high rates of infection in the school's population8.